christy8059/independent-study/entries/entry_eight.md

-# Making it pretty
+# Packaging the TwitterBot
 Before deploying it on a server, I wanted to fix the syntax of the bot.
 The function of the bot is to search for the hashtag "giveaway" and repost it.
-I thought that this would be a good bot because a lot of times when I see giveaways, I never win.
+I thought that this would be a useful bot because I would be able to win give aways.

-The syntax for my MVP has a similar function but it does not exactly retweet it.
-It takes the user's screen name and the text and tweets it on my page as a tweet.
-This was a working code but I actually wanted the code to retweet instead.
-Therefore, I google the retweet method which I got `.retweet`.
+The syntax for my MVP has a similar function but it does not exactly retweet specific posts.
+It takes the user's screen name plus the text and tweets it on my page.
+This was a working code but I actually wanted the code to retweet Therefore, I google the retweet method which I got `.retweet`.

 **MVP Code (BEFORE):**